 Much like Cadillac with the Eldorado, Lincoln tried a two-pronged strategy with the Mark VII in an attempt to appeal to both traditional buyers and their time dilated younger twins with the same car.
 The Base Mark VII (pictured below) featured such traditional styling cues as wire wheel covers, whitewall tires, and fake wood interior.
 The LSC (Luxury Sport Coupe – what’s with all the three letter acronyms, anyways?), meanwhile was ostensibly targeted at import buyers with faux BBS alloy wheels and blackwall performance tires.
 And like the Eldo, the differences were little more than skin deep, as all Mark VIIs came with a 302 cu in Windsor V8 (save for the rarer-than-rare 1984 and 1985 models available with a BMW diesel engine).

-So you were to find yourself time dilated to the mid-90’s, which of these two rides would make your particles accelerate?
+So you were to find yourself time dilated to 1992, which of these two rides would make your particles accelerate?
 Given the choice between the two, I would probably take the Mark.
-Even though it is down on power to the Eldo, it at least puts it power out through the rear wheels.
+Even though it is down on power to the Eldo, it at least puts its power out through the rear wheels.
 And since the Mark (loosely) shares a platform with the contemporary Mustang, there is at least a promise of a hotrod Lincoln here.